Journalism BA (Hons)Study level: Undergraduate

 Broadcast Journalism Training Council (BJTC)

-This course is currently accredited by Broadcast Journalism Training Council for the 2023/24 entry.
+This course is currently accredited by Broadcast Journalism Training Council.
 If there are any changes to the accreditation of this course, we would notify applicants and students as soon as possible.

 What you'll study